A man walks on an indoor track.

 Shared Use: local places open to the community

-Shared Use School HallwayThere are three ways to help your community increase the chance to be more physically active: through shared use, joint use, and open use.
+There are three ways to help your community increase the chance to be more physically active: through shared use, joint use, and open use.

-What this means: two independent agencies (entities) -often a school and a city or private organization- say yes to sharing indoor and outdoor spaces like gymnasiums, athletic fields playgrounds.
+What this means: two independent agencies (entities) -often a school and a city or private organization - say yes to sharing indoor and outdoor spaces like gymnasiums, athletic fields playgrounds.

 The concept is simple: share resources to keep costs down and communities healthy.

 A shared use agreement (SUA) or a joint use agreement (JUA) is a formal agreement between two separate entities to set terms and conditions for the shared use of public property.
 Typically, each entity agrees to help fund the development, operation, and maintenance of the facilities that will be shared.
-In so doing, no single party is fully liable for the costs and responsibilities associated with the recreational facilities.
+In doing so, no single party is fully liable for the costs and responsibilities associated with the recreational facilities.

 Some school districts and other public and private entities want to provide free community access to their recreational facilities without a formal partnership or agreement with another party.
 They may also want to allow for community use beyond group programs hosted by third parties, such as sports leagues.
 An open use policy allows school districts and others to formally grant community access to their facilities and set forth the roles, rights, and responsibilities of all involved.
 While open use can and often does occur on an informal basis, an open use policy can help clarify the parameters of the community use and ensure continued access.